 His first field trip to South America was in 1911, where he mainly spent time in Bolivia and Argentina before returning home in 1913.
 His second trip, in 1916, was to Ecuador and it was from his time spent there, that he learned of guayusa tea from the Jivaro and Canelo peoples.

 He became convinced that guayusa was a magic plant, drunk not only by men and women, but also by children - it was even observed to be given to hunting dogs before expeditions, presumably to increase their focus and stamina too.
-Karsten learned that the preparation of guayusa tea was performed only by male members of the tribes and that was prepared ritually each morning.
+Karsten learned that the preparation of Guayusa tea was performed only by males and that was prepared ritually each morning.

-Superstition / belief frameworks attached to guayusa meant that tribespeople were seen to abstain from drinking guayusa after cassava and plantains has been planted.
+Superstition / belief frameworks attached to Guayusa meant that people were seen to abstain from drinking Guayusa after cassava and plantains has been planted.
 This was for fear they that would not grow or the harvest would be poor.
 Guayusa is deeply weaved into tribal mysticism.
 We would like to explore this further in a separate blog.

-The tribespeople were seen to believe that drinking guayusa could help them divine the future to learn if a hunting trip would be successful or not.
-They believed that seeing rapidly boiling guayusa in a dream was a good sign.
+The people were seen to believe that drinking Guayusa could help them divine the future to learn if a hunting trip would be successful or not.
+They believed that seeing rapidly boiling Guayusa in a dream was a good sign.

 In 1968, we didn't know guayusa contained caffeine